So, the kids are on Spring Break and that means getting a whole week to spend with them as a family. Great news, right?

 Ugh.
 Except that you don’t have any plans.
-What are you going to do with all that time?
+What are you going to do with allll that time?

 Figure it like this.
 They’re in school five days a week.
-A typical day is six to eight hours.
-Let’s say six.
-That’s 30 hours PLUS the usual time that you would be spending with them anyways.
-You know how children between the ages of five and twelve are…wonderful little balls of energy.
+A typical day is 6-8 hours.
+Let’s say 6.
+That’s 30 hours PLUS the usual time you would be spending with them anyways.
+You know how children between the ages of 5-12 are . . . wonderful little balls of energy.
 OK, let’s just leave it at balls of energy.

 Believe it or not, there are things to do right in your neighborhood.
 And if not in your immediate vicinity, you can figure out a few things to do in and around your location.
 Why not take a couple of mini-vacations throughout the week?

-Here are a few ideas that you might consider when your kids are on spring break – no matter where you live:
+Here are a few ideas to consider when your kids are on Spring Break — no matter where you live:

-- Take a trip to a museum.
-Unless you live in the Antarctica, there’s got to be at least one museum somewhere within traveling distance.
-It could be a wax museum, sports museum, or the museum of stuff animals (is there one of those?).
+- Visit a museum.
+Unless you live in Antarctica, there’s got to be at least one museum somewhere within traveling distance.
+It could be a wax museum, sports museum, or the museum of stuffed animals (Is there one of those?).

-- Look for a free admission amusement park.
-You might have to pay for tickets to ride rides, but there are usually free entertainment events that will kill some time as well.
+- Look for a free admission amusement park or arcade.
+You might have to pay for tickets to ride rides or play games, but there are usually free entertainment events that will kill some time as well.

-- Take the kids to the park and play pitch or kick a soccer ball around.
+- Take the kids to their favorite playground (or explore a new one!).
+Don’t forget a ball to play catch or kick a soccer ball around.

 - Visit relatives you haven’t seen in a while, especially if they have children the same ages as yours.

 - Go to the lake.
-Even if the water is too cold for swimming, you can throw a Frisbee around, enjoy a picnic and watch the kids play while reading a book.
+Even if the water is too cold for swimming, you can throw a Frisbee around, fly a kite, catch a fish, and watch the kids play while reading a book.

 You can usually make a go of a single day if you plan some of these trips on the same day.
 For instance, go on a country drive AND enjoy a picnic.